-The "continuity scenario" (Option 1) may limit competition in MSS service provision, for future innovation or development, e.g. other stakeholders or usages and is therefore not a preferred scenario.
+Option 1 (no new band segmentation) presents the disadvantages, that it may limit competition in MSS service provision, as well as future innovation or development, e.g. excluding other stakeholders or usages, and may deprive from an opportunity to increase Europeans strategic autonomy.